Jiblex/SOAR-EDR/README.md

 ## Wrap-Up and Future Additions

 At this point everything worked and I had completed all the functionality I set out to implement at the beginning of the project.
 My plan remains to add a Linux computer to this project, and potentially a Mac computer.
 In addition, I want to write more rules to address other scenarios.
 I may decide at any point to add more automation and response functionality through Tines, which I would document after this section.
 I will not be prioritizing documenting these things on here right away, but if anyone is feeling really curious you are free to reach out to me for an update if you don't see anything beyond this section.
+If anyone finds any typos or has any comments or advice, I would really appreciate it.